pic

 Introduction

-The second approach is based on pipes, which chain a series of operations and return the final output as result.
+The second approach is based on pipes, which chain a series of operations and return the final output.
 As the built-in pipe can become unwieldy beyond single-argument functions, we also present an alternative based on the Pipe package.

 Let Blocks

 In Julia, this operation can be implemented using the expression round(log(abs(a))), where round(a) returns the nearest integer to a.
-However, the readability of this expression is less than ideal due to the multiple parentheses, with the issue potentially exacerbated if variables and functions had long names.
+However, the expression is dense and hard to read because of the nested parentheses, with the issue potentially exacerbated if variables or functions had long names.

-To improve clarity, we could break the whole operation into multiple smaller steps: i) compute the absolute value of a, ii) compute the logarithm of the result, and iii) round the resulting output.
-An easy way to implement this is to create three intermediate variables to store the output in each step.
-Nonetheless, this approach would clutter our namespace and potentially obscure the nested nature of the operations.
+One straightforward way to improve clarity is to break the whole operation into multiple steps: i) compute the absolute value of a, ii) compute the logarithm of the result, and iii) round the resulting output.
+While this can be implemented through three intermediate variables that store the output in each step, this approach would clutter our namespace and potentially obscure the nested nature of the operations.

-A more elegant solution is to introduce a let-block, which resembles functions in several respects.
-This construct creates a new scope delimited by the let and end keywords, enabling multiple calculations to be performed within it.
+A more refined solution is to introduce a let-block.
+This construct resembles functions in several respects.
+It delineates a new scope by the let and end keywords, enabling multiple calculations to be performed locally.
 The result of the last calculation is then returned as the output of the let-block.
 Like functions, let-blocks also allow arguments to be passed by specifying them after the let keyword.

 To highlight the benefits of let-blocks, the following examples compare various approaches to computing round(log(abs(a))).